How Home Insurance Costs Are Affecting Home Values and Resale in 2026

 New York Must disclose flood risk, flooding history, flood insurance, and FEMA elevation certificates

-Most states operate under a known material defects standard — meaning sellers are liable for disclosing issues they actually know about that would affect a buyer's decision or ability to insure the property.
-This includes prior flood damage, roof age, fire history, and prior denied insurance claims.
-Proactively sharing a CLUE (Comprehensive Loss Underwriting Exchange) report — a record of your home's insurance claims history — can demonstrate transparency and remove buyer anxiety before it derails negotiations.
+Most states operate under a known material defects standard, meaning sellers are liable for disclosing issues they actually know about that would affect a buyer's decision or ability to insure the property.
+Proactively sharing a CLUE (Comprehensive Loss Underwriting Exchange) report, which shows the last seven years of your home's insurance claims history, can demonstrate transparency and remove buyer anxiety before it derails negotiations.

 Pincher's Pro Tip

 Sellers: Request your home's CLUE report before listing.
+You can get a free copy each year by calling LexisNexis at 866-312-8076.
 A clean or explained claims history builds buyer confidence and can prevent last-minute negotiations after a buyer's insurance agent pulls the report themselves.

 Proven Strategies for Sellers in High-Insurance Markets